jameslamb/conference-notes/ODSC/odsc-east-2015.md

 - [Trec KBA 2014 corpus](http://trec-kba.org)
 - "vital" docs change entity profile, usually changing slot
 - entity linker:
-	- not just "filling in the sutff you know you should know"
+	- not just "filling in the stuff you know you should know"
 	- ALSO --> give you new, exciting information
 - human-in-the loop = active learning
 - Diffeo --> accelearing curation of the knowledge base